alissonsol/experiments/2025/2025-09.amazon.linux.hyper-v/README.md

 One VM is good.
 Many VMs: far better.

 This is how to quickly create VMs with specific configuration.
-First, a one-time step.
+First, the steps that needed to be executed just one time per host machine.
 - In order to automate the process of creating the `seed.iso` files, download an install the latest [Windows Assessment and Deployment Kit (Windows ADK)](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install).
-The goal here is to have the executable `oscdimg.exe` in the path that is defined at the top of the `vmcreate-common.psm1` PowerShell module.
+- Confirm that the path to the executable `oscdimg.exe` is correct at the top of the `vmcreate-common.psm1` PowerShell module.
+- The PowerShell script `amazon.linux.hyper-v.download.ps1` needs to be executed at least once per host machine.

 Now, for each VM to be created.
 - Configure the files in the `vmconfig` folder.
-A minimal change that is suggested: change the `local-hostname` in the `meta-data` file.
+  - A minimal change that is suggested: change the `local-hostname` in the `meta-data` file.
 - Execute the PowerShell script `vmcreate.ps1 <vmname>`.
-For example, `vmcreate.ps1 server01` will create a VM named `server01`.
+  - For example, `vmcreate.ps1 server01` will create a VM named `server01`.
 It reads configuration from the `seed.iso` file created with the information from the `vmconfig` folder at that point in time.
-This file is in a folder with `<vmname>` under the `$localVhdxPath` (because all such files need the hardcoded name `seed.iso`).
+This generated `seed.iso` is placed in a folder with `<vmname>` under the `$localVhdxPath` (since the file name needs to be `seed.iso` for every VM).
+- Login and change the password.
+- Navigate to the root folder (`cd /`) and execute `sudo bash amazon.linux.tools.bash`.
-- Now for even more convenience: notice that the section `runcmd` in the `user-data` file already downloaded a file `amazon.linux.tools.bash` to the root of the target VM.
-As soon as you login and change the password, all you need is to go there and execute `sudo bash amazon.linux.tools.bash`.
-The Graphical User Interface and the tools from section 2 are installed.
-You execute `sudo reboot now` and are already in the GUI with the tools.
+  - The section `runcmd` in the `user-data` file already downloaded the file `amazon.linux.tools.bash` to the root of the target VM.
+After execution the Bash script, the Graphical User Interface and the tools from section 2 are installed.
+- Execute `sudo reboot now` and the VM reboots already in the GUI mode with the tools.

+<mark>CHECKPOINT: This is a great time to create a checkpoint `VM Configured` for each VM.</mark>

 - If lost track, all you did so far was to configure the data files, execute two PowerShell scripts, change a password, execute a Bash script, and reboot.
 You are now in a GUI and can start a browser or VS Code.

-<mark>CHECKPOINT: This is a great time to create a checkpoint `VM Configured` for each VM.</mark>
+  - Technically, you can add the line to run `bash amazon.linux.tools.bash` to the `user-data` file.
+That usually ends-up creating a confusing first login that is still under the command line interface, instead of the GUI, when the password needs to be changed.
+It is a personal preference to do that, which technically removes one step in the process (execute a Bash script).

 Test VM connectivity.
 - Open a terminal and get the IP for each VM: `ifconfig` or `ifconfig eth0`.